How to Choose Incontinence Underwear: Finding the Best Adult Diapers for You

 There are two styles of disposable underwear, pull-on style and tape-tab style.
 Pull-on style – you guessed it – pull on like typical underwear.
 Tape-tab style products, also known as disposable briefs, utilize tape-tabs to adhere, similar to how baby diapers are applied.
 A few factors go into determining which style you or someone you care for may prefer.

 Many wearers of incontinence underwear already have a preference of product style.
 If you are new to incontinence products, many adults who have worn regular underwear prefer pull-on style disposable products.
 Since they are pulled on and off, pull-on style disposable incontinence underwear allows individuals who can still use the toilet the ability to continue doing so.

 Alternatively, some individuals and caregivers prefer the tape-tab style brief.
 This style can be securely fastened multiple times and does not require stepping into the product as with pull-on style products.
 Tape-tab style products are widely used in nursing homes and care facilities for incontinence management

 Level of Mobility

-A persons’ level of mobility can also help determine what style of disposable incontinence underwear is best.
+A persons’ level of mobility can also help determine what type of adult diaper is best.
 For adults with limited mobility/mobility issues or who must remain in bed, tape-tab style adult diapers make it easier for caregivers to change the product.